Akuli/oomph/docs/implicit-conversions.md

 However, an instance of `Bar` can be implicitly converted to type `Outer`, and that means `Outer(Inner(bar))`.

+These rules are intentionally weak.
+For example, `1 == "2"` is an error.

+There are some special cases:
-As a special case, the argument of the built-in `print` function is converted to string like this:
+- If the argument of the built-in `print` function is not a string, its `.to_string()` method is called with no arguments to get the string to be printed.
-- If the argument is already a string, then it's used as is.
-- Otherwise, `print(thing)` does `print(thing.to_string())`; that is,
-    the `.to_string()` method is called without arguments.
-It is an error if the method doesn't exist or it does not return a string.
+- `Int / Int` division converts both integers to floats before dividing them.
+    The result is a float.